postlight/hubot-spotify-playlist/README.md

 # hubot-spotify-playlist

-Allows the ability to add/remove/findTracks to a Spotify Playlist.
+Allows the ability to add/remove/findTracks to a collaborative Spotify Playlist.

 See [`src/spotify-playlist.coffee`](src/spotify-playlist.coffee) for full documentation.